solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

   });
 });
 EOF
-echo "executing test gloo-mesh-2-0/templates/steps/apps/bookinfo/zero-trust/tests/not-in-mesh-to-in-mesh-allowed.test.js.liquid" mocha ./test.js --retries=50 --bail 2> /dev/null || exit 1
+echo "executing test procs/gloo-mesh-2-0-eks-and-openshift/build/templates/steps/apps/bookinfo/zero-trust/tests/not-in-mesh-to-in-mesh-allowed.test.js.liquid" mocha ./test.js --timeout 5000 --retries=50 --bail 2> /dev/null || exit 1
 -->

 Run the following commands to initiate a communication from a service which is in the mesh to another service which is in the mesh: